-Rural Residential (RR): In areas so designated, the Residential zones, the H1 and H2 zones, the Ag1 zone, or new zones with similar uses, may be considered.
+Rural Residential (RR): In areas so designated, the Residential zones, the Small Holdings (H1) and Large Holdings (H2), the Agricultural (Ag1) zone, or new zones with similar uses, may be considered.

-Civic Institutional (C/I): In areas so designated, the P1, P2, and A1 zones, or new zones with similar uses, may be considered.
+Civic Institutional (C/I): In areas so designated, the Civic/Institutional (P1), Special Civic/Institutional (P2), and Airport (A1) zones, or new zones with similar uses, may be considered.

-Parks and Recreation (P): In areas so designated, the RR1, P1, and P2, zones, or new zones with similar uses, may be considered.
+Parks and Recreation (P): In areas so designated, the Rural Resource (RR1), Civic/Institutional (P1), and Special Civic/Institutional (P2) zones, or new zones with similar uses, may be considered.

-Resource (RE): In areas so designated, the RR1, H2, Ag1, P zones, or new zones with similar uses, may be considered.
+Resource (RE): In areas so designated, the Rural Resource (RR1), Large Holdings (H2), Agricultural (Ag1), Civic/Institutional (P1) and Special Civic/Institutional (P2) zones, or new zones with similar uses, may be considered.